TeamMGE/MicrobialGenomicsCourse/_episodes/08-quality-control.md

 There are no spaces before or after the `=`.

 Go ahead and run the for loop.
-It should take a few minutes for seqtk to run for each of our six input files.
+It should take a few minutes for seqtk to run for each of our fourteen input files.
 Once it's done running, take a look at your directory contents.

 ~~~